This simple title of Niagara Peninsula food might not seem very exciting, but it is. It's killing you.

 He let a black bird go that never came back, saying it was to calm the raging waters and trembling mountains.
 Just one black bird, with never any mention of a mate.
 Hmmm!

-Why does every native from the arctic in Canada to the tip of South America, have a legend about a black bird, a crow or raven, the Quetzalcoatl, that brought down the sun and calmed the storms?
+Why does every native from the arctic in Canada to the tip of South America, have a legend about a black bird, a crow or raven, that brought down the sun and calmed the storms?
 What kind of two, a duality, can this represent?
 It means that the natives of the new world lived within the bounds of the good earth that is their native land, the other side of the world, the other half, where we saw that and tried to genocide them.

 If modern self-described Christians can see that when the white man came to the other side of the world, he brought diseases and bad technology that wasn't there, maybe everyone will realize who should be running everything here, for the betterment of all.
 Maybe everyone will realize that we have to start thinking in terms of living in North America and start living as if we did.